Yuzu: Yuzu baths

 Yuzu is also known for its characteristically strong aroma, and the oil from its skin is marketed as a fragrance.
 In Japan, bathing with yuzu on Tōji, the winter solstice, is a custom that dates to at least the early 18th century.
 Whole yuzu fruits are floated in the hot water of the bath, sometimes enclosed in a cloth bag, releasing their aroma.
 The fruit may also be cut in half, allowing the citrus juice to mingle with the bathwater.
 The yuzu bath, known commonly as yuzu yu (柚子湯), but also as yuzu buro (柚子風呂), is said to guard against colds, treat the roughness of skin, warm the body, and relax the mind.

 Use as wood

 The body of the taepyeongso, a Korean traditional oboe, close to the Chinese suona or the zurna, is often made from jujube, mulberry, or yuzu wood.

 Elsewhere

 As of the early 21st century, yuzu has been increasingly used by chefs in the United States and other Western nations, achieving notice in a 2003 article in The New York Times.

 In the United States, the Department of Agriculture has a ban on the import of fresh yuzu (alongside most citrus plants) from abroad, including both the fruit and the trees.
 This is intended to prevent the spread of contagious diseases amongst domestic crops.
 However, as a result of its introduction to California in 1888, yuzu is cultivated and available for sale in the United States.

+The Japanese J-Pop duo Yuzu, formed in 1997, was derived from the yuzu-flavored sherbet where Yūjin Kitagawa was eating at the time while discussing with his fellow Kōji Iwasawa on naming the duo.